potremblay/file-explorer/README.md

 ## How it's work ?

 The server will take the environnement variable `DIRECTORIES` to target which folders to display.

 The Frontend side is completly agnostic of the source of data from the provider.
 It could be real file and folder, or another type of data (exemple: categories, DB structure, etc).

 We use a React.Context for each Explorer Three allow it to prevent properties drilling and communicate with their own instance of Provider.

 For minimum security, the provider for each folders to display use a "scope" to validate that the file/folder operation doesn't get out of the presented folder.

-All the Provider definition are in `./core` which are used for the dependancy inversion of FsSecureProvider
+All the Provider definition are in `./core` which are used for the dependancy inversion of FsSecureProvider.

 The folder `playground` have two purpose, it's contain the default `DIRECTORIES` folder on the `npm start` and allow to run unit test on files/folders.

 ## Server